 About me

 I am a painter, printmaker and designer of textiles.
-I own a small fabric company called Cloth that I set up more than 25 years ago, because it made sense at the time and still does now.
+I own a small fabric company called Cloth that I set up 30 years ago, because it made sense at the time and still does now.

 I live in NSW's Blue Mountains on Darug and Gundungurra land, where I work with a small team of people who love what they do, making textiles by hand, the old-fashioned way.